Probate Q&A Series

 3. Submit a final account and request allowance of expenses and fees.

-5. Pay approved amounts from estate bank accounts before distributing inheritances.
+5. Pay proper amounts from estate bank accounts before distributing inheritances.

-If personal property funds prove insufficient, North Carolina law permits payment of administration expenses and carrying costs from the proceeds of real property sales.
+If personal property funds prove insufficient, North Carolina law may permit payment of administration expenses from the proceeds of real property sales in appropriate circumstances.
 See N.C.
-Gen. Stat. § 28A-23-4 (ncleg.gov).
+Gen. Stat. § 28A-15-1(c) and Article 17 of Chapter 28A.

 2. Key Points to Remember